Dustyroom/flat-kit-doc/index.md

 Please note that this way of doing the outlines is made to be super fast, but unlike in Photoshop it can't produce an ideal outline.
 There are fundamental limitations to this fast approach of making the outline.
 For example, the outline itself in not a hollow contour as such but rather a modified (roughly said, 'expanded') copy of a model layered on the back of the original model.
 In most cases it can produce very good results with fast performance, but the transparency on this model won't work, as reducing the model's opacity will reveal the filled pseudo-outline layer in the background.

 ### 3.1.2.
 The Additional Parameters of the Shader
+#### Advanced Lighting

-**Advanced Lighting (Light Color Contribution).** Light Color Contribution defines how much the color of the light source of the scene impacts the color of the object.
+**Light Color Contribution.** Light Color Contribution defines how much the color of the light source of the scene impacts the color of the object.
 The value of 0.0 results in completely ignoring scene lights, the value of 1.0 results in full multiplication between scene light color and the object color.
 As an example, imagine the winter morning light.
 Usually it is blue-tinted, thus all the snow around can’t be white but rather blueish.

 Please note that the effect is visible only if the color of the light is anything but white.